2023 GENERAL ELECTION IS TUESDAY, NOVEMBER 7

 Pennsylvania Superior Court

 PA Superior Court reviews most of the civil and criminal cases appealed from Courts of Common Pleas and includes 15 ten-year judge positions with retention thereafter subject to voters.
 The 14 current non-senior judges are split evenly between Democrats and Republicans.
-There is one vacancy and 2 judges running for retention.
+There are two vacancies.

 Pennsylvania Commonwealth Court

 PA Commonwealth Court is one of two statewide intermediate appellate courts and decides most cases in three-judge panels in Philadelphia, Harrisburg, and Pittsburg.
-Two seats will be open and two judges are running for retention.
+One seat will be open.
 Judges serve a full term of 10 years, with retention thereafter subject to voters.
-Current non-senior judges are 7 Republicans, 2 Democrats, and 1 Nonpartisan)
+Current non-senior judges are 5 Republicans and 3 Democrats.